NOTE: Major open access

 Karlsruhe Virtual Catalog-- "Meta search interface for more than 500 million books and serials in library and book trade catalogs worldwide... which allows you to access library and book trade catalogs online via Internet... starts a simultaneous search in the catalogs and gives you a standardized hit list."

 LibGuides Community Site-- Enter a search term to access hundreds of thousands of bibliographic reference guides in thousands of libraries around the world that use the Springshare LibGuides system.
 Very useful.
-Two good examples are the LibGuides of NATO and the North American Coordinating Council on Japanese Library Resources.
+Three good examples are the LibGuides of Data Planet, NATO, and the North American Coordinating Council on Japanese Library Resources.

 Libraries.org-- Searchable "directory of libraries worldwide.
 Each listing includes links to the library's website and online catalog [and also] the geographic location, address, library type, current and previous library automation systems used, and the size of the library's collection."